The Magic Behind Mcdonald's Marketing Strategy

 - Digital and loyalty are growth platforms, not side channels.
 (McDonald's Corporation)

-- The most transferable lesson: build a playbook your team can execute across markets.
+- The most transferable lesson is building a playbook a team can execute across markets.

 FAQ: McDonald’s Marketing Strategy